Emerald ash borer

 Minnesota is home to more than 1 billion ash trees, all of which are threatened by the emerald ash borer.
 It is a pest that affects urban and forested landscapes alike.
 Current research is aimed at discovering better ways of controlling EAB.

-- Fungi in ash trees: Towards protecting trees from emerald ash borer and new diseases, Robert Blanchette, Plant Pathology, CFANS
+- Fungi in ash trees: Towards protecting trees from emerald ash borer and new diseases, Led by Robert Blanchette, Plant Pathology

 - Optimizing tree injections against emerald ash borer